 If my Google News Alerts are a valid indicator, public interest in election process reform has seen a huge increase since the 2016 U.S. Presidential Election.
 We're witnessing this directly here in Oregon as we work to bring STAR Voting* (SRV) to public elections for the first time.
 The purpose of STAR is to finally break the trade-offs inherent in prior proposals for single-winner elections and enable accurate representative elections that let voters honestly express their opinions on the field of candidates in every vote.

-Contemporary analytical methods and substantial online vetting show that SRV has the potential to outperform other single winner voting system proposals, but the proof comes in actual use: will voters quickly understand the mechanics of the system and be able to effectively express themselves?
+Contemporary analytical methods and substantial online vetting show that STAR has the potential to outperform other single winner voting system proposals, but the proof comes in actual use: will voters quickly understand the mechanics of the system and be able to effectively express themselves?
 Will the results be clear and easy-to-understand?